kndang/Cybersecurity-Portfolio/Java-Hangman-Game/README.md

 ## 🧩 Features

-- Gui built with Java Swing
+- GUI built with Java Swing
 - Difficulty selection: easy, medium, and hard (# of lives)
 - Interactive keyboard
 - Live hangman drawing updates with each incorrect guess